Port Orange, Florida

 See below for what you can do to improve Port Orange’s water.

 What Can You Do?

 Information about water quality in Port Orange can be surprising.

 But there are things you can do in your home to clean up your water.

-- To filter out 9 of the 12 contaminants in your home, consider a Reverse Osmosis water filtration system for your whole house.
+- To filter out even more contaminants in your home, consider a Reverse Osmosis water filtration system for your whole house.

 *Chlorination is an effective method of disinfecting/treating drinking water.
 You can then use a water filter to reduce the effects of chlorination byproducts to get the safest, cleanest water possible.

 Contact your local government officials and put pressure on them to invest in cleaner waterways and upgraded city water filtration and treatment.

 Go to: https://www.port-orange.org/ to find contact information for your local officials.